osiota/osiota/doc/installation.md

 ### Configuration

 To run osiota you need to specify a JSON-formatted configuration file.
 See [configuration](configuration.md).
+Don't forget about the startup.

-### Configure automatic startup
+### Set up automatic startup

 Choose one of the following options: